A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 Fig.~\ref{fig:convergence_analysis} presents the MRE convergence comparison for FEM, VEM, and FE-VE coupling method as the nDof increases from approximately 5,000 to 25,000.
 The convergence analysis reveals distinct performance characteristics for each method, with convergence rates indicated by the slope annotations in the figure.
-FEM demonstrates the fastest convergence with a rate of 0.43, showing the steepest error reduction from approximately $1.3 \times 10^{-3}$ to $6.2 \times 10^{-4}$.
-VEM exhibits a convergence rate of 0.338, with errors decreasing from $1.41 \times 10^{-3}$ to $8.0 \times 10^{-4}$, demonstrating consistent performance across the degree-of-freedom range.
-The FE-VE coupling method achieves a convergence rate of 0.442, reducing errors from $1.56 \times 10^{-3}$ to $7.3 \times 10^{-4}$, performing competitively with pure FEM.
 The convergence rates indicate that the FE-VE coupling method actually achieves slightly better convergence behavior than pure FEM, while VEM shows the most gradual convergence.
 All three methods demonstrate stable convergence trends, confirming the reliability of the proposed coupling strategy.
 The FE-VE approach maintains good accuracy while providing the additional advantage of geometric flexibility for complex domain geometries.